microsoft/rushjs.io-website/pages/maintainer/add_to_repo.md

   ]
 ```

-Once you have all your projects added and building without errors, you can consider enabling other optional features of Rush by uncommenting snippets in the config files.
-The [rush-example](https://github.com/Microsoft/rush-example) repo illustrates many of these.
+Once you have all your projects added and building without errors, you may consider enabling other optional features.
+The config files contain lots of snippets that you can uncomment to get started.
+The [rush-example](https://github.com/Microsoft/rush-example) repo uses some of these snippets.

 #### Next up: [Enabling CI builds]({% link pages/maintainer/enabling_ci_builds.md %})